-I am a fifth year Ph.D. student in the School of Operations Research and Information Engineering at Cornell University.
-At Cornell, I am advised by David Williamson and Karola Mészáros.
+This Fall, I am elated to be joining the ranks at Bucknell University as the John D. and Catherine T. MacArthur Assistant Professor of Data Science, a joint appointment between the departments of Computer Science and of Mathematics.
+In May 2020, I completed my Ph.D. at the School of Operations Research and Information Engineering at Cornell University, where I was advised by David Williamson and Karola Mészáros.
 Prior to Cornell, I completed my BS in math at Harvey Mudd College in 2014 and my MASt in math (Part III of the Mathematical Tripos) at Cambridge in 2015.

 Operations Research is an interdisciplinary field that applies mathematical tools to real-world problems.
 It boasts rich connections to math, data science, and computer science, and can broadly be construed as data-driven decision making.
 Much of my current research is motivated by The Traveling Salesman Problem, one of the most famous problems in math and CS.
 I analyze relaxations, which give lower-bounds on the cost of optimal solutions and have both theoretical and practical interest.
 I also work in enumerative combinatorics and on several applied projects involving modeling, simulation, and data analytics.
 Information about my papers can be found here.